 In many situations, you may want to know how to calculate the optimal product mix in Excel.
 For example, companies often need to determine the amount of each product that should be produced during a month to maximize profits on a monthly basis.
 There are two constraints when making product mix decisions.
 Resources like labor and raw materials are limited.
 Another constraint is that we cannot produce more products than demand dictates as the excess productions will be wasted.
 Here we have both objectives and requirements.
 This is a typical situation where mathematical programming (mathematical optimization) can be used.
 In fact, Linear Programming (LP) (also known as linear optimization and a special case of mathematical programming) will be applied in this article since the requirements can be represented by linear relationships.

-Step-by-Step Procedure to Calculate Optimal Product Mix in Excel
+How to Calculate Optimal Product Mix in Excel: Step-by-Step Procedure

 Step 1: Create Dataset